Dave-team/Knowledge-base/Hiring.md

 Match
 - Can we help them achieve their career goals?

+**Notes from interviews**
+- Even when they live elsewhere, they may want to or plan to relocate - it’s worth shooting a question around this.
+- If someone has done something really well and enjoyed it - make sure they'd enjoy doing something a bit different too and whether that fits what they're looking for
+- Some people are overqualified for the role - if they have years of experience, it’s not a good fit for the role:
+  - The role will be more basic than what they’re used to which will ultimately cause issues
+  - They will want a different salary
+  - They often have quite experience in different types of tools etc. So when they come in, they’d need to get used to a new way of working.
+This might be hard to those who have done things a certain way for all their lives
+- Look for cultural fit:
+  - We want someone who is engaged with a company - if they have lots of experience but keep jumping role often, that’s not a good sign
+  - If they tend to work at big companies and have lots of experience there, that’s a less good fit than a young person who has some experience and wants to experience start-up life
+  - Fundamentally: does their story makes sense and in line with something we’re looking for?

 ## Hiring process
 - Think through the assignment – what is this job to do in the next 90 days but also the next 24 months?
 As the hiring manager, write out a 90 day plan for the position you need to fill.
 This roadmap includes all the goals that the new team member will be expected to hit within the first ninety days of joining.
 This is critical for successful onboarding.
 During the interview process, share this roadmap with the candidate to make sure that she is excited about these goals.